sarangxD123/Nodejs-App/EKS-TF/readme.md

 #aws eks update-kubeconfig --region eu-north-1 --name EKS_CLOUD

-Check if you can access your cluster after updating the kube-config using above command
+To check if you can access your cluster use the following command

 ```
+kubectl cluster-info

 kubectl get nodes -A

 ```